ProjektCommunity/PJKT-DOCS/booths/specifications.md

 </div>

 ::: warning IMPORTANT NOTE
 Before creating your booth, make sure to review all specifications carefully.
-Staff may contact you for adjustments if needed.
+The SDK makes sure everything is correct but staff may contact you for adjustments if needed.
 :::

 ## 📐 Geometry and Gameobjects